-- Read and sign the Student Responsibility Agreement prior to placement at any FW site. - Email the FW II site four to six weeks prior to start date to confirm dates, time and meeting location of first day.
-Included in the email is the student Personal Data Sheet. - Complete all pre-fieldwork Requirements and upload to CORE - ❖ Take responsibility to provide feedback to fieldwork educator (FWE) to enhance learning experiences. - Develop learning objectives with the fieldwork educator to tailor learning to preferred style and professional areas of growth. - Complete any readings and research daily to be better prepared each day of fieldwork. - ❖ Be an active learner, ask questions, and use all resources available in the fieldwork setting. - Demonstrate initiative for learning by showing self-direction. - ❖ Be familiar with and abide by the policies and procedures of the site. - Receive and be responsive to feedback and criticism with an open mind. - Integrate feedback into behavioral changes. - Learn from mistakes by self-correcting and growing. - Utilize any down-time in a productive manner. - Communicate with the academic and/or clinical fieldwork coordinator regarding concerns and questions with the fieldwork experience. - Communicate with the fieldwork educator regarding your learning style and collaborate on matching your learning style to the FWE's supervisory style. - Check school email daily. - Comply with all aspects of the LSUHSC-N.O.
+- Read and sign the Student Responsibility Agreement prior to placement at any FW site. - ❖ Email the FW II site four to six weeks prior to start date to confirm dates, time and meeting location of first day.
+Included in the email is the student Personal Data Sheet. - Complete all pre-fieldwork Requirements and upload to CORE - ❖ Take responsibility to provide feedback to fieldwork educator (FWE) to enhance learning experiences. - Develop learning objectives with the fieldwork educator to tailor learning to preferred style and professional areas of growth. - Complete any readings and research daily to be better prepared each day of fieldwork. - Be an active learner, ask questions, and use all resources available in the fieldwork setting. - Demonstrate initiative for learning by showing self-direction. - ❖ Be familiar with and abide by the policies and procedures of the site. - Receive and be responsive to feedback and criticism with an open mind. - Integrate feedback into behavioral changes. - Learn from mistakes by self-correcting and growing. - Utilize any down-time in a productive manner. - Communicate with the academic and/or clinical fieldwork coordinator regarding concerns and questions with the fieldwork experience. - Communicate with the fieldwork educator regarding your learning style and collaborate on matching your learning style to the FWE's supervisory style. - Check school email daily. - Comply with all aspects of the LSUHSC-N.O.
 Academic Code of Conduct - Notify the FWE and AFWC of any absences.
-Absences must be made up in a manner that is mutually agreeable to the FWE, the student, and the AFWC. - ❖ Work the same hours as the FWE, including weekends and holiday, unless otherwise determined by the FWE and the AFWC. - ❖ Fulfill all duties and assignments given by the FWE within the specified time frame. - Complete all assignments given by the AFWC, including completion of the AOTA Fieldwork Data Form, the Week 3 Fieldwork Update, and the SEFWE.
+All absences should be made up according to LSU Health New Orleans policy, with the exception of absences for university events approved by the Academic Fieldwork Coordinator. - ❖ Work the same hours as the FWE, including weekends and holiday, unless otherwise determined by the FWE and the AFWC. - Fulfill all duties and assignments given by the FWE within the specified time frame. - Complete all assignments given by the AFWC, including completion of the AOTA Fieldwork Data Form, the Week 3 Fieldwork Update, and the SEFWE.